-2.3 Actions
+3.3 Actions

-In a risk analysis conducted in 2011 ten countries was categorized into low, middle and highrisk countries.
+In a risk analysis conducted in 2011 ten countries was categorized into low, middle and high-risk countries.
 Three of the countries, from which Carl J. Nielsen A/S sources directly, were identified as high-risk countries.
 Of these direct suppliers, two expose Carl J. Nielsen A/S of risk.
+The actions taken and planned to be taken, will be described further below.

-2.3.1 Audits
+3.3.1 Audits

-In 2013/2014 we have thus focused our efforts on these two countries, Egypt and India respectively.
-Due to the unstable political situation in Egypt the planned audits in the country have been postponed.
-In India, however, our supplier has done a notable job in securing proper working condition.
-Furthermore, the supplier shows a positive social engagement and has, among other initiatives, established a fund supporting local schools, hospitals housing for pure families
+In 2018/2019 we have focused our efforts on these two countries, Egypt and India respectively.
+We are in very close contact with the supplier in Egypt in order to keep us updated on the developments by our supplier.
+In India, we made an audit at eight different factories last year to secure that they make proper conditions for their employees and for the environment in general, and we found that our suppliers has done a notable job in securing proper working condition.
+Furthermore, one of the suppliers shows a positive social engagement and has, among other initiatives, established a fund supporting local schools, hospitals housing for pure families.